ehochw01/python-newsfeed/README.md

 Just Tech News is a website where users can post, upvote, and comment on links to news articles.
 In this project I used Python to refactor an existing application originally built using Node.js.

+I also refactored the app using Java.
+This can be viewed in my [tech-news-java-api](https://github.com/ehochw01/tech-news-java-api) repo.

 ## Table of Contents

 - [Deployed Link](#link)